cyfko/filter-build/docs/ARCHITECTURE.md

 2. **Constructing and validating filters**
    Each filter condition is validated to confirm the referenced property supports the specified operator for the given type/value.
-   The corresponding predicate is built, but filtering is not yet performed.
+   The corresponding condition is built, but filtering is not yet performed.
-   > *An error is returned if a predicate cannot be built.*
+   > *An error is returned if a condition cannot be built.*

-3. **Generating the global predicate**
+3. **Generating the global condition**
-   From the combination tree, generate the global predicate that will be used to filter data.
+   From the combination tree, generate the global condition that will be used to filter data.

 4. **Executing and returning results**
-   The global predicate applies to the dataset to filter results, which are then returned.
+   The global condition applies to the dataset to filter results, which are then returned.

 ---